 Being aware of your environment and making sure you perform tasks as instructed makes it much less likely to receive an injury.
 In addition, as a worker you’ll often have the best understanding of workplace hazards like these, and you can either correct them yourself or report them to supervisors when appropriate.

 If you are interested in learning more about industrial safety, check out Convergence Training’s health and safety training videos.
-You can watch these videos yourself or assign them to your workers to gain additional knowledge about workplace safety in industrial and manufacturing settings.
-We’ve included a short sample video below.

-Finally, let us know if you’d like more information about our health and safety training courses, our learning management system (LMS) for safety training administration, custom safety training solutions, or other safety compliance needs.
+In addition, let us know if you’d like more information about our health and safety training courses, our learning management system (LMS) for safety training administration, custom safety training solutions, or other safety compliance needs.

 Job Hazard Analysis Guide